PDXostc/rvi_v2x_firmware/field-support-manual.md

 > #### Battery warning <a name="battery-warning"></a>
 >As noted above, the V2X firmware does not yet support low power / standby state.
 If left powered when vehicle is off, the vehicle battery could be drained significantly.
-Please power off the V2X (and host computer) when disengaging the vehicle.
+Please power off the V2X when disengaging the vehicle.
+Note that powering off the V2X will also power off the host computer.

 ### Nominal light states <a name="nominal-light-states"></a>